-If the concern relates directly to the named person for managing allegations, you will need to approach the LADO directly for advice.
-In order to support the managing allegations process, the preschool willed to:
+If the concern relates directly to the named lead for managing allegations, LADO can be approached directly for advice.

+In order to support the managing allegations process, the pre-school will:

-- Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member or volunteer against whom the allegation is made, as well as supporting other staff and volunteers within the workplace. - Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children and young people connected to the organisation. - Ensure feedback is provided to the LADO about the outcome of any internal investigations within your agency.
+- Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member or volunteer against whom the allegation is made, as well as supporting other staff within the workplace. - Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children and young people connected to the organisation. - Ensure feedback is provided to the LADO about the outcome of any internal investigations within your agency.